 1 Oz.
 Half & Half

-Melt some dark chocolate, dip the rim of the glass in the melted chocolate then dip in crushed almonds.
+Dip the rim of the glass in chocolate syrup then dip in crushed almonds.

-Chill the glass in the freezer for 15 minutes then remove and drizzle in the chocolate and caramel syrups and place back in the freezer.
-This will set the drizzles in place as well as chill the glass.
+Chill the glass in the freezer for 15 minutes then remove and drizzle in caramel syrup and place back in the freezer.
+This will set the drizzle in place as well as chill the glass.